twentyyv3/twenty/README.md

 ##                                                                                                    ##
 !
 Issues:

-Bookmark feature is currently broken — fix planned
+ Backround music is broken, some links may be broken or blocked.
 ##                                                                                                    ##
 Search works, but clearing all filters does not reset results; all items still show
 ##                                                                                                    ##